roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  Such a compliment warmed my heart after the public humiliation she had witnessed yesterday.

  I poured her a glass of juice and served both my children the French Toast I had made.
 We ate in nervous silence each of us thinking about the new family dynamic that had evolved so quickly.
 Nicholas kept giving me looks that made me uncomfortable, like he was seeing me as a conquest.
 I tried to ignore the slight tingle down below as I thought about my son as a sexual being.
-Report_Story #17
+7